 If you aren’t familiar with his name, then you might be familiar with some of the songs that Albert Brumley wrote, such as “Jesus Hold My Hand,” “Turn Your Radio On,” and the most famous of all, “I’ll Fly Away.”
 It was featured in the movie, O Brother, Where Art Thou? and earned a platinum record as a result.

 “I’ll Fly Away” has been recorded thousands of times by musicians from a range of genres, such as Allison Krauss and Gillian Welch, Jars of Clay, Alan Jackson, Andy Griffith, Aretha Franklin, Johnny Cash, Kanye West, Michael W. Smith, and Randy Travis.
 It’s one of the most recorded songs of all time.

-It’s easy for me to see how he was so inspired by this area.
-Albert wasn’t born here, but he came to Powell, Missouri, in the late 1920s to hold a singing school.
+Albert wasn’t born in here in Powell.
+He visited in the late 1920s to hold a singing school.
 It was then that he met and fell in love with Goldie Schell.
-They were married on the bank of Mike’s Creek and settled down in Powell to raise their family.
+They were married on the bank of Mike’s Creek and settled down here to raise their family.
 “Memory Valley” became Albert’s nickname for the area.

 Albert’s son, Bob Brumley, laughingly says that they’re still finding scraps with his father’s scrawled notes.
 Even he has lost count of exactly how many songs his father wrote, but somewhere over 800.

 Albert lived the remainder of his life in Powell and is buried in nearby Fox Cemetery.
 In his honor, the highway that runs through Powell was named the Albert Brumley Memorial Highway.

 Brumley Music Company still has an office in Powell and is run by Albert’s son, Bob Brumley.
-Albert’s songs live on, and to honor his legacy a Brumley Gospel Sing is held annually in August.
+Albert’s songs live on, and to honor his legacy the Brumley Gospel Sing is held annually in August.

-It’s easy for me to see how Albert was so richly inspired here in his beloved Memory Valley.
-I feel close to God here in its natural beauty as I feel that he also must have been, as evidenced by his prolific writing of Southern Gospel music.
-Heck, it makes me want to write, too.
+It’s easy for me to see how Albert was so richly inspired here in Powell, Missouri.
+I feel close to God here in its natural beauty, and I feel that he must have also, as evidenced by his prolific writing of Southern Gospel music right here in Memory Valley.